- B.A. in Music Theory - Pomona College (2005)

 - Music and Revolution in Postsocialist Eurasia (Spring 2013)

-MacMillen earned a BA in music with a concentration in music theory at Pomona College, and went on to earn a PhD in ethnomusicology/the anthropology of music at the University of Pennsylvania, where he was named a 2012 Dean's Scholar.
-His primary research, which has been funded by an ACLS Dissertation Research Fellowship in East European Studies and a Research Grant from the Asociation for Recorded Sound Collections, focuses on interethnic and transnational connections through music - particularly popular and traditional tambura chordophone music in multiethnic communities of post-conflict Croatia, Serbia, and Bosnia.
-Secondary interests include musical connections and contact between Africa and the African Diaspora (e.g. an exhibition on ritual and performance in the broader Yoruba world and a film project on North African Qur'anic recitation practices in an African American/African immigrant mosque in Philadelphia); musical fascination and tourism in Bulgaria; intersections of theories of light with conceptions of "local color" in 19th-century German and Croatian national musics; and the use of American jazz and rock in Soviet political animated film, a project for which he and his research partner (art historian Masha Kowell) received Penn's Provost Award for Interdisciplinary Innovation.
-His work appears in the peer-reviewed journals Current Musicology, Yearbook for Traditional Music, Bulgarian Musicology (forthcoming 2013), and Balkanistica (forthcoming 2014) and in the Hrvatski Tamburaški Brevijar (Croatian Tambura Breviary).
+MacMillen earned a BA in music with a concentration in music theory at Pomona College, and went on to earn a PhD in the anthropology of music/ethnomusicology at the University of Pennsylvania, where he was named a 2012 Dean's Scholar.
+His primary research, which has been funded by an ACLS Dissertation Research Fellowship in East European Studies, a Research Grant from the Asociation for Recorded Sound Collections, and an Oberlin College Powers Travel Grant, focuses on the racialized and affective nature of interethnic and transnational connections forged through music - particularly popular and traditional tambura chordophone music in multiethnic communities of post-conflict Croatia, Serbia, and Bosnia.
+Secondary interests include musical fascination and tourism in Bulgaria; intersections of theories of light with conceptions of "local color" in 19th-century German and Croatian national musics; musical connections and contact between Africa and the African Diaspora (e.g. an exhibition at Oberlin's Allen Memorial Art Museum on ritual and performance in the broader Yoruba world, an exhibition in the Oberlin Conservatory of Music on Yoruba percussion instruments curated with the class Music and Ritual, and a film project on North African Qur'anic recitation practices in an African American/African immigrant mosque in Philadelphia); and the use of American jazz and rock 'n' roll in Soviet political animated film, a project for which he and his research partner (art historian Masha Kowell) received Penn's Provost Award for Interdisciplinary Innovation.
+His work appears or is forthcoming in the peer-reviewed journals Ethnomusicology, Current Musicology, Yearbook for Traditional Music, Bulgarian Musicology, and Balkanistica, as well as in the Hrvatski Tamburaški Brevijar (Croatian Tambura Breviary).
 He also is a founding editor of the East European Folklife Center's online journal Forum Folkloristika.

 MacMillen lives near campus and in his spare time enjoys fly fishing and playing East European folk instruments.